 How can I find out which school my child will attend?

-Visit our Attendance Zoning page, which links to county zoning maps maintained by the Public Works Department.
+Visit our Attendance Zoning page, which links to county zoning maps maintained by the St. Johns County Government’s GIS Department.

 How do I go about transferring my child into / out of / within the St. Johns County School District?